 The budget limitation is not used when you load a map file.
 So it may happen that some parts exceed your budget if you load a layout created by someone else.
 Similarly, if you decrease the budget of one part, BlueBrick will not delete randomly some of those parts in your map to reach your new budget, this is let to you.
 In any case, whether the budget limitation is used or not, any part that exceed the budget will have its budget number displayed with a red background.

 The option Budget > Show Budget Numbers let you show or hide the budget numbers under the parts in the part library.
 If you prefer to maximize the space for displaying the parts, you can hide the numbers.
 The budget limitation will still continue to work even if the numbers are hidden.
 You can still edit a budget number even if it is hidden, by right clicking on the part and choosing Edit this part's Budget .

-Finally the option Budget > Show Only Budgeted Parts is quite radical, because it hides all the parts except those who have a budget value set.
+Finally the option Budget > Show Only Budgeted Parts is quite radical, because it hides all the parts except those which have a budget value set.
 Because this option will make disappear many parts from the library, the Background Color of the Part library becomes yellow, but you can change that color in the Part Library Preference.
 This option may be useful for those who have created a budget for their LEGO® collection and want to build their layout only with those parts: showing only the parts in their collection will facilitate the search of parts in the library.